-On March 17 and March 20, 2020, the UK Chancellor of the Exchequer announced a set of “unprecedented” economic measures to further support UK businesses and mitigate the economic disruption caused by the coronavirus pandemic (“COVID-19”).
+This memorandum updates the position as of July 17, 2020 in relation to the UK government’s “unprecedented” economic measures to support UK businesses and mitigate the economic disruption caused by the coronavirus pandemic.

 Since March 2020, a number of measures have been implemented and/or announced and the official guidance has evolved.
 In particular, the Chancellor’s ‘summer economic update’, delivered on July 8, 2020, included a number of measures to assist businesses and individuals.

 As part of these measures, the UK government will make available to UK businesses an initial £330 billion of government-backed and guaranteed loans, make a material contribution to the salary and wage bills of those who are furloughed in connection with the pandemic and financially support the self-employed.
 HM Treasury and the Bank of England are also providing major financing schemes to help UK businesses bridge the coronavirus related disruption to their cash flows.
 This memorandum outlines the latest measures proposed by the UK government, and certain other developments likely to be relevant to UK businesses.

 Please click here to read the full alert memorandum.